Motorcycle Defect Lawyers

 - Faulty suspension— the suspension absorbs shocks from traveling over bumps or uneven terrain and can prevent accidents by helping motorcyclists maintain control of their bikes.
-When the suspension is defective, it can actually contribute to the loss of control preceding an accident, however.
+When the suspension is defective, it can contribute to the loss of control preceding an accident, however.

-- Kickstand failure— motorcycles are heavy pieces of machinery that can cause serious injury when falling on top of a person.
+- Kickstand failure— motorcycles are massive pieces of machinery that can cause serious injury when falling on top of a person.
 Defective kickstands can surprise motorcyclists when they believe their bikes are parked only to have them fall on them the moment they park and begin to walk away.

 Motorcycle Recalls Due to Manufacturing or Design Defects

-Contact us today to schedule a free consultation with an attorney who has experience litigating product liability cases involving defecting motorcycles so that we can evaluate the details of your case, launch our own investigation and answer your questions about your rights, legal options and what you can expect from the legal process.
+Contact us today to schedule a free consultation with an attorney who has experience litigating product liability cases involving defecting motorcycles so that we can evaluate the details of your case, launch our investigation and answer your questions about your rights, legal options and what you can expect from the legal process.
 If for any reason at all, we fail to collect compensation on your behalf, our services will be completely free of charge.